 Rankings are calibrated to reward “the UK and US model of a university.”
 Newer universities could be at a disadvantage overall because ranking systems tend to prioritize research, citation and awards, which are not the primary focus early in a university’s life cycle, when teaching is the priority.
 Older institutions are far more likely to have produced Nobel Prize or Fields Medal winners — important criteria for the ARWU rankings, says Mohamed Eid, BUE’s Director of the Internationalisation Office.
 Wealthier universities can afford to employ more research-focused staff, and lighten their teaching schedules, argues Tolba.
 And social privilege allows established global universities, with excellent reputations, to continue setting the tone for what is valued, argues Research Fellow Alice Bell.
 “Our methodology is about ten years old, so probably really caters more for the UK and US model of a university,” says Bothwell.
 “That’s potentially another reason why some of these universities in Egypt are just lower down in general.”

 Even if a student cared about a university’s research, rankings don’t always make available data to corroborate their findings.
 For example, Aswan University, which tops Egypt’s THE 2020 rankings, basically gets a perfect score for citations, says Bothwell — meaning that its research was cited more often than any other Egyptian university that year.
-But with the methodology made publicly available, it is difficult to know whether the citations come from a broad spectrum of research papers or a small number of papers that have been frequently cited this year without consulting the raw data — which isn’t publicly available, Bothwell tells us.
+But without the methodology made publicly available, it is difficult to know whether the citations come from a broad spectrum of research papers or a small number of papers that have been frequently cited this year without consulting the raw data — which isn’t publicly available, Bothwell tells us.

 But rankings do matter to Egypt’s universities — particularly in attracting talented staff and students, says Yehia Bahei El Din, BUE’s Vice President for Research & Postgraduate Studies.
 In this sense, they are arguably more important for private universities — which recruit students — than for public ones.
 And strong research departments are a big pull for prospective staff members, he adds.
 Rankings can also affect the level of interest from international bodies like Horizon 2020 or the Newton-Mosharafa Fund in providing grants or working with a particular university, says El Shinnawi.